heinezen/openage/doc/ideas/projects/p1_nyan_python_api.md

 Our engine uses [nyan](https://github.com/SFTtech/nyan) as a database for storing game relevant data such as unit attributes and configuration.
-The system uses an object-oriented approach by managing data as hierarchical objects with key-value pairs. nyan is custom made and tailored to fulfill the needs of RTS games.
+The system uses an object-oriented approach by managing data as hierarchical objects with key-value pairs. nyan is custom made and tailored to fulfil the needs of RTS games.

 Currently, the main library is written in C++.
 This project is aimed at